Frequently Asked Questions about the Peer Health Education Program:

 - Other duties as determined and assigned as the program evolves.

-Applicants for must meet the following minimum eligibility requirements to be considered for a position:
+Applicants for must meet the following minimum eligibility requirements to be considered for a position for the 2017-2018 academic year:

 - be a degree-seeking student and enrolled at least part-time (6 credit hours)